icehouse-ventures/laravel-chartjs/README.md

 LaravelChartJs is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).

 # Provenance
 Some of the original logic for this package was originally developed by Brian Faust.
 The main package from which this current version of the package is forked was primarily developed and maintained by Felix Costa.
+In 2024 the package was adopted by Icehouse Ventures which is an early-stage venture capital firm based in New Zealand.
+We use Chartjs heavily in our Laravel applications and want to give back to the Laravel community by making Chartjs fast and easy to implement across all major versions and to streamline the upgrade path.